Skip to main content

 CSE conducted detailed research for National Grid into the ability of low-income households to access demand flexibility services.

-We analysed procurement in low voltage constraint managed zones (CMZs) and as the chart below shows, significant disparities in flexibility service provision were found.
+In 2025, we analysed procurement in low voltage constraint managed zones (CMZs) and as the chart below shows, significant disparities in flexibility service provision were found.

 Percentage of households in different flexibility procurement result grouping of CMZs by household income decile.
 The darker the coloured bars the higher the income decile.